adam-lafontaine/CMS/blog/posts/2022/[016][C++ on the web].md

 }
 ```

-The image the application writes to will be copied to the canvas element on the html page.
+The image that the application writes to will be copied to the canvas element on the html page.
 The SDL2 library takes care of this for us.
 We'll store the SDL2 references in a single structure and call it a CanvasBuffer.

 ```cpp
 #include <SDL2/SDL.h>